simpsonst/posthack/README.md

 SUBJECT=| formail -cXSubject:
 ```

-(The second rule acts as an undecoded back-up, should the first fail.)
+(The second rule acts as an undecoded back-up, should the first fail, or not contain `=?`.)

-You can then use this to test against:
+You can then use this condition to test against the decoded subject:

 ```
 * SUBJECT ?? ^Subject:.*ACTION REQUIRED